 Rationalization allowed them to automate bulk material handling that is currently being done manually.
 They also discovered the old bakeries were operating independently.
 For example, they discovered they were buying about 12 different kinds of flour when they really only needed six.
 This allowed larger purchases at lower prices by consolidating the buying process.

 They looked into all their internal processes which forced them to really study what they did and how they were doing it.
 They looked at their business differently.
 Their expansion was actually a consolidation.

 Could their old business model potentially lead to some product variation, depending on which bakery it’s coming from?

 CK: I can’t say for sure, but it doesn’t make product consistency any easier with too many recipes.
 They certainly weren't getting any purchasing economies of scale.
 They were buying a whole bunch of stuff in small quantities.
 The expansion allowed them to buy larger quantities of fewer things.

-Besides consolidating an operation, are there any other big-picture changes that fall under the category of expansion?
+Besides consolidating a bulk material handling operation, are there any other big-picture changes that fall under the category of expansion?

 CK: Modernization — every so many years you have to buy a new car.
 Every so many years you have to get a new phone.
 Manufacturing plants are no different.

 If you're in the steel business, you need to build a new steel mill periodically if you want to be competitive.
 You may think you don’t have to modernize, but your competition certainly will.
 That's what the Japanese did in the 1970s.
 The Koreans did it in the 1980s.
 It's what the Chinese did in the 1990s.
 If you want to stay competitive, you have to invest in new manufacturing plants.

 What are the benefits of taking the leap and investing in a new manufacturing plant altogether?

 CK:New bulk material handling operations will give you access to new machinery and technology.
 That gives you new efficiencies: less labor, lower energy usage, better yields, less scrap — the list goes on and on.